 Decorate the log with several Meringue Mushrooms.
 The mushrooms may be dusted with cocoa powder to achieve a more authentic look.

-Combine the evaporated cane juice and water in a small sauce pan and boil over high heat.
+Combine the sugar/evaporated cane juice and water in a small saucepan and boil over high heat.

 Remove from the flame and allow to cool.
-Stir in the rum.
+Stir in the flavoring, if desired.

-The syrup may be prepared in advanced and stored, covered, in the refrigerator.
+The syrup may be prepared in advance and stored, covered, in the refrigerator.

-Variation: Just about any liqueur or fruit juice may be mixed with the sugar syrup and used to moisten and flavor the sponge cake.
+Variation: Just about any liqueur or fruit juice may be mixed with the sugar syrup and used as a flavoring.
 Fruit and liqueur flavors may be mixed as well as matched.

-Combine the whipping cream, sugar and 1 stick of butter in a heavy saucepan.
+Combine the whipping cream, sugar, salt, espresso, and 1 stick of butter in a heavy saucepan.

 Place over high heat and bring to a boil, stirring occasionally.
 Remove from heat.

-Butter cream keeps for 3 days in the refrigerator and 1 month in the freezer.
+Tip: Prepare the butter cream in advance and store in a sealed container.
+Keeps for three days in the refrigerator and one month in the freezer.
 Defrost in the refrigerator overnight and whip until fluffy when ready to use.